mitogen-hq/mitogen/docs/api.rst

             # It is guaranteed the receiver was empty after the notification
             # function was installed, or that it was non-empty and the
-            # notification function was invoked.
+            # notification function was invoked at least once.

     .. py:method:: close ()